Special Compensation for Assistance with Activities of Daily Living (SCAADL)

 The amount of compensation will be based on a three-tier system recognizing the variation in complexity of care required by the Service member.
 The Service member's clinical eligibility assessment from DD Form 2948, which determines the clinical complexity and associated functional capability as defined by ADLs and required hours of care, will be used to determine which of three tiers of care is needed.
 The Service member's primary care manager (PCM) will determine the member's level of dependency based on the degree to which the member is unable to perform one or more ADLs or the degree to which the member needs supervision or protection.
 Service members will be rated as follows:

-- Medium Tier: Service members who scores 13-20 will be presumed to require 25 hours per week of caregiver assistance.
+- Tier 1 - Low Dependence: Service member who scores 1-12 will be presumed to require 10 hours per week of caregiver assistance.

-- Low Tier: Service members who scores 1-12 will be presumed to require 10 hours per week of caregiver assistance.
+- Tier 2 - Medium Dependence: Service member who scores 13-20 will be presumed to require 25 hours per week of caregiver assistance.

 Computation of the monthly payment amount: Multiply the number of hours of care needed for the appropriate tier (10, 25, or 40) by 4.35 to determine the number of hours of care needed per month.
 Multiply that number by the hourly wage rate for a home health aide in the Service member's geographic area of residence.